 Credit unions and other nonbank institutions, such as industrial loan companies (ILCs) and fintech companies that perform “bank-like” functions and offer comparable products and services, are not subject to the same taxation, laws and regulations as community banks.

 Large banks have massive, dedicated legal and compliance staff and can more easily absorb regulatory costs.
-Credit unions and other nonbank institutions, such as industrial loan companies (ILCs) and fintech companies that perform “bank-like” functions and offer comparable products and services are not subject to the same taxation, laws, and regulations as community banks.
+Credit unions and other nonbank institutions, such as industrial loan companies (ILCs) and fintech companies are not subject to the same taxation, laws, and regulations as community banks.
 In addition, unreasonable regulatory requirements serve as a barrier to entry for investors who might otherwise contemplate the formation of de novo banks.

 Without the entry of a sufficient number of de novo banks to offset consolidation, the industry has become progressively more concentrated.
 Both investment and risk are flowing outside the regulated banking system where non-bank entities are not subject to comparable constraints.

 ICBA’s community bank agenda for the 118th Congress encompasses regulatory relief priorities such as: (1) the removal of barriers to entry for de novo community banks; (2) reforms relating to minority depository institutions; (3) modernization of Bank Secrecy Act reporting thresholds; (4) a community bank exemption from Section 1071 of the Dodd-Frank Act which would impose HMDA-like reporting requirements for small business loan applications; and (5) community bank exemptions from proposed climate-related financial risk guidance and regulations.